gitlabhq/gitlabhq/doc/ci/yaml/README.md

       - more_scripts/*.{rb,py,sh}
 ```

-In the scenario above, if you are pushing multiple commits to GitLab to an
+In the scenario above, when pushing multiple commits to GitLab to an existing
-existing branch, GitLab creates and triggers the `docker build` job, provided that
+branch, GitLab creates and triggers `docker build` job, provided that one of the
-one of the commits contains changes to either:
+commits contains changes to either:

 - The `Dockerfile` file.
 - Any of the files inside `docker/scripts/` directory.